E. B. C. Jones: The novels

 Jones's novels deal with World War I, its immediate aftermath, and its effects on Britain's educated classes, exploring relationships among the young in the changed wartime and post-war worlds.
 Quiet Interior is set during the War, the plot revolving around the relationship between two sisters, Claire and Pauline Norris, and their romantic entanglement with a man named Clement.
 The Singing Captives is set in 1920 and examines the War's destructive consequences for a well-to-do family.
 The Wedgwood Medallion moves on from the War, focusing on an engaged couple who discover their incompatibility, triggering events that draw in their families and friends.
 Inigo Sandys begins in Cambridge University after the War, where the eponymous protagonist struggles with the first of three doomed relationships.
 Several characters from Quiet Interior reappear in this novel.
 Helen and Felicia and Morning and Cloud examine love and marriage among the cultivated middle-class young in the later Twenties.
-All six novels, to some degree, are studies in compatibility and incompatibility – Jones's central theme.
+All six novels, to some degree, explore compatibility and incompatibility – Jones's central theme.